RapidCannon/RapidCannon/README.md

 # Hi there 👋

-I am Logan, a recently graduated computer science major who loves to work with websites.
+Thank you for clicking on my profile.
+I'm Logan, a recently graduated computer science major who loves to work with websites.

 ## Right now I am currently: